MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/troubleshooting-ui-flow-playback.md

 Playback

-- Don't use the keyboard and mouse during playback​.
+- Don't use the keyboard and mouse during playback.
-- Try to adjust your app has the same initial state as the recording time​.
+- Try to adjust your app has the same initial state as the recording time.
-- Use the same keyboard and locale setting as recording time​.
+- Use the same keyboard and locale setting as recording time.
-- If you're using coordinate offset fallback​
+- If you're using coordinate offset fallback
-  - Current coordinate-based fallback is conservative and ensures the control is the same as what was recorded, including the size​.
+  - Current coordinate-based fallback is conservative and ensures the control is the same as what was recorded, including the size.
-  - Use the same resolution and scale setting as recording time.​
+  - Use the same resolution and scale setting as recording time.
-  - Maximize the app size to minimize disruption​.
+  - Maximize the app size to minimize disruption.

-​Recording
+Recording

 - Ensure the same keyboard layouts you're using to record will be the same as for playback.
 - Use shortcuts instead of selecting.
 For instance, copy paste with ctrl + c & ctrl + v instead of right-click copy.
-- Use **enter static text** if you're working with strings for better readability​.
+- Use **enter static text** if you're working with strings for better readability.
 - When you insert text into a field already have text inside, you should select ctrl+A and backspace to clear up the field first.
-- Playback uses accessibility by default, it can fallback to coordinate as well if you turn it on​.
+- Playback uses accessibility by default, it can fallback to coordinate as well if you turn it on.
-  - Use a standard resolution, and scale setting that across your recording and playback devices​.
+  - Use a standard resolution, and scale setting that across your recording and playback devices.
-  - Maximize the application window that you're recording​.
+  - Maximize the application window that you're recording.
-  - Finish the recording in one monitor if possible​.
+  - Finish the recording in one monitor if possible.